Hidden Hidden Hidden Hidden

 9. Save your waveforms to disk

 Click the Save button to save your waveforms to disk.
 When the save dialog appears, type a name and choose a convenient location to save the data.
 Saving does not specify a file name, but rather a folder name in which all acquired waveforms and a preferences file are saved.
-For example, if you digitized 2 waves and then clicked Save, 3 files would be stored in your: one named "instruNet.prf" that contains the Field settings, and two files that have the same name as the two channels, that contain the wave data.
+For example, if you digitized two waves and then clicked Save, three files would be saved: one named "instruNet.prf" that contains the Field settings and two data files.

 10. Record again